simbricks/simbricks/README.md

 on the `make` command-line or by creating `mk/local.mk` and inserting those settings there.

-The previous step only builds the simulators directly in the SimBricks repository.
+The previous step only builds the simulators directly contained in the SimBricks repository.
 You likely also want to build at least some of the external simulators, such as gem5, QEMU, or ns-3.
-You can either build all external simulators by running `make -jN external` (this could take multiple hours depending on your machine), or build them individually by running e.g.
-`make -jN sims/external/qemu/ready` (replace `qemu` with `gem5`, `ns-3`,
-or `femu` as desired).
+First, make sure their corresponding submodules are intialized via `git submodule update --init`.
+You can either build all external simulators by running `make -jN external` (this could take multiple hours depending on your machine), or build them individually by running e.g. `make -jN sims/external/qemu/ready` (replace `qemu` with `gem5`, `ns-3`, or `femu` as desired).

 Next, to actually run simulations, you will also need to build the disk images with `make -jN build-images` (note this requires QEMU to be built first).